-1. GENERAL
+1.\\GENERAL

-1.01 This section covers the No. 1A and D-99005 nonzone timers and associated Nos.
-51A, 51C, 52A, D-99004, and D-179538 drives.

-1.02 This section is reissued to include the Nos.
-51C, 52A, and D-179538 drives.
-Detailed reasons for reissue will be found at the end of the section.

-1.03 Reference shall be made to Section 020-010-711, covering general requirements and definitions for additional information necessary for the proper application of the requirements listed herein.

-1.04 Asterisk: Requirements are marked with an asterisk () when to check for them would necessitate the dismantling or dis-.mounting of apparatus, or would affect the adjustment involved or other adjustments.
-No check need be made for these requirements unless the apparatus or part is made accessible for other reasons or its performance indicates that such a check is advisable.

-1.05 One discharge of WECo.
-57997 petrolatum for the purpose of this section is the amount of petrolatum discharged from the No. 353C grease gun when the piston is fully depressed once.

-1.06 One discharge of KS-6438 oil for the purpose of this section is the amount of KS-6438 oil discharged from the No. 552A oil gun when the piston is fully depressed once.

-1.07 One dip of KS-8496 No. 3 lubricating compound for the purpose of this section is the amount of lubricant retained on the KS-14164 brush after being dipped in the lubricant to a depth of approximately 3/8 inch and scraped once against the side of the container as the brush is removed.
-There shall not be sufficient lubricant adhering to the brush to form a drop on the end of the bristles.

-1.08 Normal Position of Timer Gear and Cams: The timer gear and associated cams are in their normal position when the end of the gear stop is resting against the end of the gear stop pawl and with the armature resting against the head of the armature adjusting screw.

-1.09 The term contact spring when used in this section includes, unless otherwise specified, both contact bars welded to the r end of the spring.
+- 1.01 This section covers the D-159823 nonzone timer and associated No. 51A drive. - 1.02 This section is reissued to revise the requirements for lubricating the motor and the recommended lubrication intervals, and to add contact alignment requirement for timers equipped with heavy contacts.
+Detailed reasons for reissue will be found at the end of the section. - 1.03 Reference shall be made to Section 020-010-711, covering general requirements and definitions for additional information necessary for the proper application of the requirements listed herein. - \1.04 Asterisk: Requirements are marked with an asterisk (\) when to check for them would necessitate the dismantling or dismounting of apparatus, or would affect the adjustment involved or other adjustments.
+No check need be made for these requirements unless the apparatus or part is made accessible for other reasons or its performance indicates that such a check is advisable. - 1.05 One discharge of WECo.
+57997 petrolatum for the purpose of this section is the amount of petrolatum discharged from the No. 353C grease gun when the piston is fully depressed once. - 1.06 One discharge of KS-6438 oil for the purpose of this section is the amount of KS-6438 oil discharged from the No. 552A oil gun when the piston is fully depressed once. - 1.07 One dip of KS-8496 No. 3 lubricating compound for the purpose of this section is the amount of lubricant retained on the KS-14164 brush after being dipped in the lubricant to a depth of approximately 3/8 inch and scraped once against the side of the container as the brush is removed.
+There shall not be sufficient lubricant adhering to the brush to form a drop on the end of the bristles. - 1.08 Normal Position of Timer Gear and Cams: The timer gear and associated cams are in their normal position when the end of the gear stop is resting against the end of the gear stop pawl and with the armature resting against the head of the armature adjusting screw. - 1.09 The term contact spring when used in this section includes, unless otherwise specified, both contact bars welded to the

+- end of the spring.
 The front end of the spring may or may not be split.
-A pair of contacts as referred to in this section consists of a single contact bar of one contact spring and the corresponding contact bar on the opposing contact spring.

-1.10 Armature travel is the gap between the stop plate on the armature and the nearest point on the pole piece when the armature is resting against the head of the adjusting screw.

-1.11 Unless otherwise specified in the individual requirements, the driving shaft may be either rotating or stopped when checking that a requirement is met.

-1.12 Before checking or readjusting to meet the requirements, the equipment should be taken out of service in accordance with the procedures outlined in the section covering methods of taking equipment out of service.
+A pair of contacts as referred to in this section consists of a single contact bar of one contact spring and the corresponding contact bar on the opposing contact spring. - 1.10 Armature travel is the gap between the stop plate on the armature and the nearest point on the pole piece when the armature is resting against the head of the adjusting screw. - 1.11 Unless otherwise specified in the individual requirements, the driving shaft may be either rotating or stopped when checking that a requirement is met. - 1.12 Before checking or readjusting to meet the requirements, take the equipment out of service in accordance with the procedures outlined in the section covering methods of taking equipment out of service.
 When necessary to stop the motor of the driving shaft, make sure that the circuits associated with all timers operated by the driving shaft are made busy.